- Previous Slide

 - identifies current and future risk factors for coastal drowning deaths in WA and provides an outline of recommendations to guide future drowning prevention efforts of all WA water safety agencies; and

-- provides an overview of coastal drowning and injury data for the 2012/13 surf life saving season between 1 May 2012 and 30 April 2013.
+- provides an overview of coastal drowning and injury data, and lifesaving services for the surf life saving season between 1 May and 30 April.

 - 17 coastal drowning deaths

-- 42% increase over the six year average of 12
+- 30% increase over the seven year average of 13

 Health Promotion and Research